2metres/health-role-descriptions/_roles/product-manager.md

 - A passion for making things that improve people’s lives
 - Deep understanding of agile and lean product development and management
 - An understanding of research, user experience, software development, operations.
 You can rally and talk the language of experts in these disciplines.
-- At least 3 years experience in product management, or relevant transferrable experience.
+- At least 3 years experience in product management, or relevant transferrable experience